Resources Toolkit

 Estimated wait time: Minimum of two weeks to schedule presentation.

 Referral tip: A W&HP representative will reach out to you via email to confirm your presentation date.
 We will create a secure Zoom meeting link for the presentation.
 Estimated wait time: All presentations must be made approximately two weeks ahead.
-Changes due to COVID-19: Presentations may be offered in-person or virtually.

 The ASPIRE program is one-on-one counseling that may help students experiencing sleep deprivation because of drinking or substance use.
 The program can help students look at where they are in life currently versus where they want to be and make adjustments.